AIA Seattle provides the architecture community with the resources to make a difference through design.

 The National Council of Architectural Registration Boards (NCARB) is a nonprofit organization made up of the architectural licensing boards of 55 states and territories.
 While each jurisdiction is responsible for regulating the practice of architecture within its borders, NCARB develops and administers national programs for licensure candidates and architects to ensure they have the mobility to go wherever their career takes them.

 The Architect Registration Examination® (ARE) assesses candidates for their knowledge, skills, and ability to provide the various services required in the practice of architecture.
-The AIA offers a variety of resources to assist you in passing the exam and getting that architect stamp you’ve been working for.
+AIA National offers a variety of resources to assist you in passing the exam and getting that architect stamp you’ve been working for.
+AIA Seattle also has a directory of digital resources, and a select set of study materials.

 Center for Practice